jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 ### Media cache and project data folder

 * Make possible to select folder where project media data is saved.
 Keep current XDG Data Directory as the default place.
-* Make projects save rendered clips, proxies and containe clips data individual in data folder to enable moving and destroying data per project.
+* Make projects save rendered clips, proxies and contain clips data individual in data folder to enable moving and destroying data per project.

 ### GTK 4 port